zacharyelston/rrmcpy/docs/implementation-plan.md

 ## Design Philosophy Alignment

-Throughout implementation, we will continuously evaluate our work against our design philosophy of fighting complexity:
+Throughout the process, we'll adhere to our design philosophy of clarity over complexity ("Built for Clarity") to create a system that's easy to understand, maintain, and extend.

 1. **Simplicity Over Complexity**
    - Are we making code simpler and more obvious?